Great Question!

 Some resign completely once they have enough clients, while others work on transitioning to a part-time role with their current or new employer.

-Did you know that we have VA Lead Network members who are applying with the leads we post AND those same members are also posting VA roles for other network members to join their team?
-You can do the same thing, or you can just refer businesses to this page when you don’t want to take any more work on.
+We already have Virtual Assistant Lead Network members who are applying with the leads we post, who are also posting subcontractor VA roles for other network members to join their team.
+You can do the same thing, or you can be rewarded for sending VA Seekers to list directly with us.

 Firstly, the overheads of setting up a VA business are very low.

-I’m now responsible for budgeting and saving for my own super, tax, insurances and holidays.
-I had to build my website, work out what services I would offer and start my own marketing… I had to get agreements and business processes in place (and be ready to constantly evolve).
+I’m now responsible for budgeting and saving for my own super, tax, insurance and holidays.
+I built my website (though you don’t need one), worked out what services I would offer and started creating my own marketing collateral… I had to get agreements and business processes in place (and be ready to evolve constantly).
 I have to negotiate rates and regularly invoice my clients. ….
 AND I’VE LOVED EVERY MINUTE OF IT.

 Every step you take while you build your own Australian virtual assistant business will: